pine3ree/p3-mezzio-controller/README.md

 The controller class may be a simple contructor-less class.
 In most of cases it will have dependencies so it muste me defined in the container configuration along with its factory.

+####TODO:

+- Add strategy to pass request attributes as arguments into the target controller-method
+- Add strategy to allow null, string, array return values from the controller-methods and build appropriate response based on  the return type